-Seed are excited to share our latest community project.
-We have teamed up with four local artists and Buses of Somerset to create an opportunity for you to get creative on the bus!
-Artists Fiona Campbell, Karl Bevis, Jem Dick and Sharon Jacksties are working on three projects which will produce artworks co-created with Buses of Somerset passengers and staff and other members of the community.
-The finished works will be displayed on 30 buses across Sedgemoor.
-Those currently travelling on buses can take part on board, while those working from home can join in remotely.
+Seed are excited to share the results of our latest community project.
+We teamed up with four local artists and Buses of Somerset to create an opportunity for you to get creative on the bus!
+Artists Fiona Campbell, Karl Bevis, Jem Dick and Sharon Jacksties worked on three projects which produced artworks co-created with Buses of Somerset passengers and staff and other members of the community.
+The finished works are being displayed on buses across Sedgemoor.

 Meet the Artists